 Best Mediterranean Restaurants in Asheville—A Local’s Perspective

 Mediterranean; it’s long been one of my favorite culinary traditions.
 I’m a sucker for spices, be they on lamb or baba ghanoush.
-So, without further sensory hallucinations lets dive right in to the five best Mediterranean restaurants in Asheville.
+So, without further sensory hallucinations, lets dive right in to the five best Mediterranean restaurants in Asheville.

 This Greek bistro has stood the test of time.
-With locations in Brevard and south Asheville, if you speak to any locals from those parts of town, you’re bound to hear it's one of their go-to’s for Mediterranean in Asheville.
+With locations in Brevard and south Asheville, if you speak to any locals from those parts of town, you’re bound to hear that it's one of their go-to’s for Mediterranean in Asheville.

 Why is this?
 Solid gyros, solid pita.
-And, like the Euboeans of Archaic Greece, Apollo Flame is not averse to a little foray into Italy.
-Pizza, pasta, Italian subs.
-Out of all of these excellent options, I personally prefer a white pie with fresh tomato.
-That’s just my two cents.
+And, like the Euboeans of Archaic Greece, Apollo Flame is not averse to a little foray into Italy, serving pizza, pasta, Italian subs.

 Mediterranean History Hour: In the 8th and 7th centuries BC, the ancient Greeks founded colonies in southern Italy, known then as “Magna Graecia.”
-Please note: the Mediterranean History Hour does not cite its sources, nor is it sponsored or endorsed by anyone except the author.

-At Vinnie’s you’ve got your usual pastas, your eggplant parmigiana, your pizza, lasagna, etc. Everything you’d expect of a self-respecting “neighborhood Italian” place.
 The stand outs to me are the linguini pescatore, the garlic knots, and the mozzarella sticks.
-Fried cheese; it's pure genius.
+Fried cheese; it's pure gold.

 Mediterranean History Hour: The last Western Roman Emperor had the same name as the city’s founder: Romulus.
 It is unclear if everyone understood the irony at the time.